Chapter 4 Unbroken Stare

 Speculation hidden behind fake concern.

-I hated all of it.
+Irene hated all of it.

-The noise from the party faded slightly behind us, replaced by cool night air and distant laughter.
-But the calm outside did nothing to quiet the storm inside me.
+But the calm outside did nothing to quiet the storm inside Irene.

 Because this was no longer just heartbreak.

-It felt bigger than that now.
+It felt bigger now.

-The garden was beautiful tonight.
+The garden was beautiful that night.

 People watched them carefully.